teimg/splitty-expense-manager/README.md

 # Splitty

+This project was contributed to equally by all 6 collaborators: ...

 ## Description

 _Splitty_ is an expense splitting calculator developed for the course CSE1105 of the Delft University of Technology.